-Betsy Boyd, program director, M.F.A. in Creative Writing & Publishing Arts Megan Rhee, program director, M.F.A. in Integrated Design, M.A. in Integrated Design and Certificate in Digital Communication
+Betsy Boyd, program director, M.F.A. in Creative Writing & Publishing Arts Jacob DeGeal, program director, M.A. in Integrated Design and Certificate in Digital Communication Megan Rhee, program director, M.F.A. in Integrated Design

 Making ideas public-that is how the Klein Family School of Communications Design defines its mission.
 Its programs start conversations: between creativity and pragmatism, between traditional humanities and our technology-focused world, between the practical and the ideal.
 The school promotes learning as both a key to and a function of life, with programs that explore the connection between art and commerce, words and images, and old and new media.
 The division offers undergraduate degrees in digital communication, integrated arts, English and interdisciplinary studies.
 Graduate degrees include an M.A. in Integrated Design, an M.F.A. in Creative Writing & Publishing Arts, an M.F.A. in Integrated Design and a Certificate in Digital Communication.